omkar98/InfyTQ-Answers/README.md

 # InfyTQ-Solutions
 ######  Updates/Announcements:

 > Glad to have such a huge crowd on this repository!
-Would request you to please update me any changes/incorrect/updations by either geneating a pull-request or mail me at edu.omkar@gmail.com
+> Uploaded my Data Structures File in this Repo.
+It was amazingly useful for quick revision during my Power Programmer Interview Preparation.